pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

-However, if the current branch has not diverged from the other--so every commit present in the current branch is already contained in the other--then git just performs a "fast forward"; the head of the current branch is moved forward to point at the head of the merged-in branch, without any new commits being created.
+However, if the current branch has not diverged from the other--so every commit present in the current branch is already contained in the other--then Git just performs a "fast forward"; the head of the current branch is moved forward to point at the head of the merged-in branch, without any new commits being created.